Thaw Frozen Septic Line

 - Open septic tank cover.

-- Pass hose into septic line from house.
+- Pass hose into septic line.

 - Run warm water to thaw line.